districtr/districtr/docs/03toolsplugins/brusherasetools.md

 state.
 - We should go ahead and set a default value for the `renderToolbar` parameter in `BrushToolOptions`, as it is always set to `undefined` when it is called.
-In fact, it is called in each of the `BrushToolOptions`' instance methods and is ultimately set to re-render the Editor when the `BrushTool` is added by to the `Toolbar` by the `addTool(...)` function.
+In fact, it is called in each of the `BrushToolOptions` instance methods and is ultimately set to re-render the `Editor` when the `BrushTool` is added by to the `Toolbar` by the `addTool(...)` function.
 - Undo and Redo buttons handle recent erasing operations, but hot keys are still bound only to recent brushing operations.